josephmancuso/Mira/readme.md

 ### Creating an app

-To create an app, create a folder with the app name into the `application/app/` directory
+To create an app, go to the command line and go to the root of your project.

-Inside that directory, create a `templates` directory as well as a `config.php` file.
+    $ php cli.php --new appname

+This will create a new app in the app folder and put all needed files inside it.

 ### Config file